MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/overview-channel-integration-framework.md

 With the Channel Integration Framework application (solution) allows you to configure the channel in the Unified Interface app such that your agents can access to serve your customers.

-## Challenges of Computer Telephony Integration (CTI), messaging (SMS), and email integration systems
+## Challenges of channel provider integration systems

 Organizations expects their call centers to do more with fewer resources, and there is a constant drive to increase productivity in terms of call center agents handling more chats, phone calls, emails, and so on.
 Reducing the average time to handle customers can save companies millions of dollars.
-Computer Telephony Integration (CTI), messaging, and email systems in call centers are a one of key indicators for the success and customer satisfaction.
-On that context, some of the challenges that call center industry faces with the CTI, messaging (SMS), and email systems are as follows:
+Channel providers (Computer Telephony Integration (CTI), messaging, and email systems) in call centers are a one of key indicators for the success and customer satisfaction.
+On that context, some of the challenges that call center industry faces with the channel providers (CTI, messaging (SMS), and email systems) are as follows:

-  - Integrating third-party CTI, messaging (SMS), and email systems into the Customer Relationship Management (CRM) platforms.
+  - Integrating third-party channel providers into the Customer Relationship Management (CRM) platforms.
   - Accessing and performing operations on the CRM from the CTI, messaging (SMS), and email systems.
   - Developing and deploying CTI, messaging (SMS), and email system needs writing adapters and complex custom codes for solution integration.
   - Using APIs and out-of-box customization which are not supported for production environment.
-  - CTI, messaging (SMS), and email systems dependency on the operating system and web browsers.
+  - Channel providers (CTI, messaging (SMS), and email systems) dependency on the operating system and web browsers.
-  - Customizing the CTI, messaging (SMS), and email systems based on the business and process workflows.
+  - Customizing the channel provider (CTI, messaging (SMS), and email systems) based on the business and process workflows.

 ## Advantages and value propositions of Channel Integration Framework

 The value propositions of Channel Integration Framework are:

-**Integrate third-party channels:**
+**Bring your own channel providers (Integrate third-party channel providers):**

 The Channel Integration Framework provides an extensible framework to integrate third-party cloud-based channel providers or channel aggregators with Dynamics 365 Unified Interface Apps.